 What is the history of the boulevard?

-Between January 2012 and September 2018, eight pedestrian deaths have occurred along Northern Blvd. with four of those deaths occurring in 2018 alone.
-In May of 2019, a man was struck while crossing the road.
+Between January 2012 and September 2018, eight pedestrian deaths occurred along Northern Blvd. with four of those deaths occurring in 2018 alone.
+In May 2019, a man was struck while crossing the road.
 He was sent to the hospital with traumatic injuries.

 What can be done?

 On Northern Blvd. and throughout the five boroughs, pedestrians are cautioned to remain aware when crossing the road.
 Even if the all-clear traffic signal has been given, this doesn’t mean that drivers are aware of your presence.
 The extra few seconds you take to ensure traffic has actually stopped could save you a lifetime of pain and recovery after a vehicle collision.
-If you were injured or a loved one was killed in a bicycle or pedestrian accident, it is crucial that you contact an experienced personal injury attorney at once.
+If you were injured or a loved one was killed in a bicycle accident or pedestrian accident, it is crucial that you contact an experienced personal injury attorney at once.